 When retrieving views in Android there are many different ways to go about it.
-We will be looking at using lazy delegated properties within Kotlin, to create a concise and easy-to-use solution, whilst avoiding generated code.
+We will be looking at using both lazy delegated properties within Kotlin and the Kotlin Android Extensions to bind views to properties.

 Adding Continuous Integration to your Android project

 CI is a powerful tool that can improve your workflow.
 We will explore some of the options available for Android, before configuring Circle CI and Bitrise in order to compare the approaches two different services take.

 Clear and searchable logging in Swift with OSLog